a-flyleaf/toyshelf/disaster-crew/vexus.md

 summary: <abbr title="sad-mad">Smad</abbr> little dude.
 [Tara](tara)'s sibling, best friend of [Levi](levi)'s.

 info: |-
-  - Selectively mute (*not* deaf), which applies 99%\* of the time; to avoid people making a fuss over it, avoids everyone whenever possible. (\*The 1% used to be reserved for family.
-It's nearly 0% nowadays.)
-Doesn't go out of his way to be a jerk, usually.
+  - Selectively mute (*not* deaf), which applies 99%\* of the time; to avoid people making a fuss over it, avoids everyone whenever possible.
+Doesn't go out of his way to be a jerk, usually. (\*The 1% used to be reserved for family.
+Nowadays they don't get much.)
   - Sister's dead, shit sucks, moved house, outta luck; now what?
 Storyline somewhat uncertain, but probably involves revisiting Tara's old friends ([Nico](nico) & [Ivy](ivy)), dealing with his *new* friend Levi, and meeting some version of [Ava](ava).
   - Possibly vaguely aware of [Dodder](dodder), if the latter is story-relevant, in a "stop using my dead sister for your stupid culty self-help bullshit" way.
-  - Finally got a kitten after years of wanting in early 2012.
+  - Finally got a kitten in early 2012, after years of wanting one.
 Then let her out by accident and never saw her alive again.
   - Keeps a venus flytrap in his post-move bedroom, as well as photos and mementos of Tara---the only traces of her existence on display in the whole house.

 design: |-